 We derive substantially all of our revenues and cash flows from our ClaimCenter, PolicyCenter, BillingCenter and InsuranceSuite products and related services.
 We expect to continue to derive a substantial portion of our revenues from these products and related services.
-As such, the market acceptance of these products is critical to our continued success.
-Historically, we have derived a substantial majority of our revenues from our ClaimCenter product.
-As of July 31, 2012, 57% of the outstanding licenses for our products contain licenses for our ClaimCenter product.
-In addition, we continue to invest significant resources in the enhancement and sales of our PolicyCenter product.
-The failure of PolicyCenter, as well as our integrated InsuranceSuite, to achieve broader market acceptance would result in significant harm to our business, results of operations, financial condition and growth prospects.
+As such, increased market acceptance of these products is critical to our continued growth and success.
 Demand for our products is affected by a number of factors beyond our control, including the timing of development and release of new products by us and our competitors, technological change, and growth or contraction in the worldwide market for technological solutions for the P&C insurance industry.
 If we are unable to continue to meet customer demands or to achieve more widespread market acceptance of our products, our business, results of operations, financial condition and growth prospects will be materially and adversely affected.